pantharshit007/paymentApp/README.md

 JWT_SECRET =
 ```

-Once all requirement are full-filled just run the below command in both terminals:
+Once all requirements are full-filled just run the below command in both terminals:

 ```
 npm run dev
 ```

-> hope you won't stuck on any error even if you do it will be most likely in backend. ✨
+> hope you won't stuck on any error even if you do it will be most likely in the backend. ✨

 ## Features

-- user can create account (`SignIn/Signup`)
+- user can create an account (`SignIn/Signup`)
-- transfer money to different user (Dynamic Searching)
+- transfer money to different users (Dynamic Searching)
-- user Authentication via `jwt` token
+- User authentication via `jwt` token
 - proper notification or error/successful events

 ## Contributing